SlopeCraft/SlopeCraft/README.md

 ### 2. Types of Map Art:

-Creative Map Art uses the full color palette.
+File-only Map Art uses the full color palette.
 It has the highest quality, but it can't be exported into the world itself.
 It can only be exported as a map file, using commands to obtain it in game.

-For more information on this procedure, visit [mc-map.djfun.de](mc-map.djfun.de)

-Survival Map Art leaves 1/4th of the colors out as a trade off for being able to export it into vanilla survival.
+3D Map Art leaves 1/4th of the colors out as a trade off for being able to export it into vanilla survival.
 This type of map art can generate 3D map arts, which is the core feature of this program.

-Flat type Map Art is the traditional 2D map art - it's the easiest to build but it only have 1/4th of the color palette compared to Creative: 51/58 colors.
+Flat Map Art is the traditional 2D map art - it's the easiest to build but it only have 1/4th of the color palette compared to File-only: 51/58/60 colors.

-Do note, Survival and Creative map arts are mutually exclusive - the map art can only be one of the two types, but Flat type map art can be used on both of them (Having a flat Creative Map Art is pointless though)

 ### 3. Color Space: